Siroopfles/NovaPort/v6/.roo/system-prompt-nova-ask.md

       </list_files>

   - name: list_code_definition_names
-    description: "Lists definition names (classes, functions) from a source file or top-level directory files (relative to [WORKSPACE_PLACEHOLDER]).
+    description: "Lists definition names (classes, functions) from a source file or top-level directory files (relative to `{{workspace}}`).
 Use if your briefing asks you to analyze the structure of specific code files (e.g., 'List all public methods in `UserService.java` to explain its interface')."
     parameters:
       - name: path
         required: true